MSUSAzureAccelerators/Open-Digital-Twins-for-Energy-Grid/README.md

 # Syntax

-- Use English terms, preferably American English.
+- Use English terms, preferably American English
-- Use camel case syntax for attribute names (camelcase).
+- Use camel case syntax for attribute names (camelcase)
-- Entity Type names must start with a Capital letter, for example: Substation.
+- Entity Type names must start with a capital letter, for example: Substation
-- Use names and not verbs for Attributes of type Property, for example: nominalVoltage, EquipmentContainer.
+- Use names and not verbs for Attributes of type Property, for example: nominalVoltage, EquipmentContainer
-- Use verbs for Relationship and optional an object, for example: locatedAt, partOf.
+- Use verbs for Relationship and optional an object, for example: locatedAt, partOf

 # Data Types
 DTDL provides a full set of [primitive data types, along with support for a variety of complex schemas](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#schemas).